Tekno the Robotic Puppy: 2001

-2007

-The new version of Kitty the Tekno Kitten was renamed "Tekno the Robotic Kitty".
-Comes with a remote control.

-2014

-A new version of Kitty the Tekno Kitten was launched in the UK in July 2014 and was expected to be released in the US in December 2014 and comes with pink color.
-Despite flipping, she pounces.
-Comes with a mouse with flashing eyes.

 Baby Kitty the Tekno Newborn Kitten and daMouse the Tekno Mouse

 It is the same prototype as the original Kitty and the Tekno mouse is "daMouse". daMouse is the robotic mouse who loves to race around and be chased by Kitty.
 It comes with cheese, fish, and small mouse.

 Polly the Tekno Parrot

 The third release in Tekno and Friends pet line was Polly, the Tekno Parrot.
 In comparison to previous Tekno pets, Polly was an edgier talkative robot with special voice learning technology to mimic and repeat its owner's words.
 Polly also came with a cage that doubled as a charging station for its batteries.

 Rex and Steg, Fighting Tekno Dinosaurs

 The fourth release in Tekno and Friends pet line which was released in 2003.
 They fight and win.
 Rex comes with a bone, and Steg comes with a leaf.

 Tekno Dinkie Robots/Teksta Dotbot Robotic Family

 The fifth release in Tekno and Friends robot line were Fubo^Kie, Jibo^Kie, Suki^Kie, Oto^Kie, Koukou^Kie, and Bikou^Kie.
 These artificial intelligence and voice activated robots interact with each other and talk in "Dinkish" language.
 They are like astronauts but with the sound sensors and red fuel buttons.
 Every robot likes to walk except Koukou^Kie (he rocks left and right).
 The game modes in each Dinkie Robot are clock, alarm, song, game, status, brush teeth, anti-virus, and walk.
 In the United Kingdom, it is Teksta Dotbots.
 And in Japan, it is Palbo Dinka Robots created by Tomy.